-C. Develop new and innovative programs July 2020 DAS currently supports four peer ambassadors serving that address the needs of unique to June four Supervisorial Districts throughout San Francisco, communities and consumer groups.
-Working 2024 identified as areas with lower consumer knowledge closely with our community providers, we will 2024 about and engagement with disability and aging explore grassroots models and expand services services.
-These peer liaisons are residents of the · that address population needs and preferences.
-Districts they serve, and identify as older and/or This includes our new Peer Ambassador disabled adults.
-Following the rise in COVID-19 related program, which appoints outreach liaisons in anti-Asian/Pacific Islander (API) hate violence and commercial corridors who also serve as safety concerns among API communities, we neighborhood liaisons to our service network. launched a safety escort service as part of the Peer Ambassador program.
-Escorts accompany older adults and adults with disabilities to conduct business, tasks, and errands in their community.
-The program extends to all residents and is available citywide.
-We will continue to provide these services in the coming year, and are currently in the process of procuring additional Peer Ambassador service providers to better meet the needs of the Vietnamese population and other communities of color.
-D. Support consumers to meet their needs March As the COVID-19 pandemic continues, so too do our safely during the coronavirus emergency and 2020 to modified services.
-Virtual and hybrid programs have recovery.
-In coordination with the City's TBD proven to be both safe and engaging, so DAS will emergency response, DAS will provide adapted, continue activities via virtual means as an option for enhanced, and/or new resources to support participants.
-We will also continue corresponding older and disabled adults to meet their needs efforts to break down the digital divide to improve safely in the context of COVID-19.
-During the equity of access to online services.
-Nutrition services immediate pandemic response and long-term remain primarily to-go, but we have and will continue to pilot resumption of small-group, socially-distanced recovery, we will ensure services are accessible Congregate Meal services. and tailored to meet the unique situations of Congregate mean services. our community members.
+C. Develop new and innovative programs July 2020 DAS continues to support four peer ambassadors who that address the needs of unique to June help educate residents about Department services communities and consumer groups.
+Working 2024 and other available disability and aging resources in closely with our community providers, we will key neighborhoods throughout the city.
+Peer explore grassroots models and expand services ambassadors conduct in-person outreach to residents that address population needs and preferences. across a variety of venues, including public libraries, This includes our new Peer Ambassador restaurants, and affordable housing sites where large program, which appoints outreach liaisons in numbers of older adults and adults with disabilities commercial corridors who also serve as live.
+DAS also continues to provide safety escort neighborhood liaisons to our service network. services, for which community need remains high.
+Escorts accompany older and disabled adults citywide to conduct business, tasks, and errands in their community; clients report feeling a greater sense of safety and security when navigating the city with an escort.
+Last year, the program began using social media to share resources and news about safety.
+We will continue to provide these services in the coming year, and explore strategies to further expand their reach into the community.
+D. Support consumers to meet their needs March DAS continues to support service providers as we safely during the coronavirus emergency and 2020 to navigate the end of emergency and disaster recovery.
+In coordination with the City's TBD declarations and settle programs into a "new normal." emergency response, DAS will provide adapted, DAS will wind down provision of Personal Protective enhanced, and/or new resources to support Equipment (PPE) to providers and work with them to older and disabled adults to meet their needs incorporate ongoing PPE needs into their program budgets.
+DAS staff will work with providers in safely in the context of COVID-19.
+During the interpreting changes in program guidelines, immediate pandemic response and long-term particularly Nutrition programs, to ensure compliance recovery, we will ensure services are accessible with new requirements.
+DAS will review and support and tailored to meet the unique situations of continuation of virtual and new delivery of program our community members. models, particularly those that increased accessibility of services to community members.